donkahlero/HashTux/README.md

 * [Setup NetBeans](https://github.com/TacoVox/HashTux/blob/master/NetBeansSetup.MD)

 ### Rebar3
-Rebar3 is provided in the erlang folder.
+Rebar3 is provided in the erlang folder.<br />
-Run it with "./rebar3" and any arguments.
+Run it with "./rebar3" and any arguments.<br />
-Examples:
+Examples: <br />
-"./rebar3 shell" to launch the shell with the application started.
+"./rebar3 shell" to launch the shell with the application started.<br />
-"./rebar3 upgrade" to fetch dependencies if they have been updated.
+"./rebar3 upgrade" to fetch dependencies if they have been updated. <br />